lupyuen/lupyuen.github.io/src/pr.md

     (And that it won't do what it's _not supposed_ to do)

-To explain the above items, let's walk through these Pull Requests...
+To write the above items, let's walk through these Pull Requests...

 -   [__"arch/arm64: Add support for Generic Interrupt Controller Version 2"__](https://github.com/apache/nuttx/pull/7630)